Insta360Develop/CameraSDK-Android/README.md

 ## <a name="CameraSDK拍摄" />Capture

+//For X4 you should switch the capture mode first before capture, InstaCameraManager.setFunctionModeToCamera(@FunctionMode int funcMode).
 After the camera is successfully connected, you can control its capture.
 We provide you with several capture interfaces.

 ### Normal Capture